kwami-labs/kwami/README.md

 - **✨ Personality Editor**: Create and customize AI personalities in real-time
 - **🎨 Visual Controls**: Fine-tune every aspect of the 3D blob appearance
 - **📹 Camera Controls**: Orbit and position camera for perfect viewing angles
-- **🌈 Background Manager**: Gradients, solid colors, or transparent with opacity control
+- **🌈 Background Manager**: Gradients, solid colors, images, or transparent with opacity control
+- **🤚 Interactive Touch**: Click the blob for liquid-like touch effects
+- **🎤 Listening Mode**: Double-click to toggle microphone listening
+- **🧠 Thinking Animation**: Test contemplative movements with configurable duration
+- **⚙️ Animation Configuration**: Fine-tune touch strength, duration, transition speed, and more
+- **📥 GLB Export**: Download your blob as a 3D model with materials and animation
+- **💡 Dynamic Lighting**: Adjust scene lighting intensity in real-time
 - **🎲 Randomization**: Generate creative variations instantly

 See the [Playground README](./playground/README.md) for detailed documentation.